rahalim/nl.tudelft.facilitylocationmodel/facility location model/readme.txt

 6. Additional references

-   Medaglia, A. L., Gutiérrez, E., and Villegas, J.G.
+   Medaglia, A. L., Gutiï¿½rrez, E., and Villegas, J.G.
 Solving Facility Location Problems using a Tool for Rapid Development of Multi-Objective Evolutionary Algorithms (MOEAs).
 In Handbook of Research on Nature Inspired Computing for Economics and Management.
 Jean-Phillipe Rennard (Ed.), 2006.

 ------------------------------------------------------------------------
 First created: November 10th, 2004
-Last updated : June 2nd, 2006
+Last updated : June 2nd, 2012
 ------------------------------------------------------------------------